 It’s actually a trickier question than might first appear.
 To answer, we’ve dismissed a lot of the ‘lists of lists’ articles (which all seem to disagree with each other!) and gone back to the raw data.
 We’ve looked at average yearly temperatures and seasonal temperatures, but also total days of sunshine and wind-chill factors.
 We’ve also ignored any anomaly temperatures that would otherwise skew the results.
 The outcome?
 Our picks are based on proper weather data collected between 1981 and 2010, which is the most recent mass data available from the Canadian Centre for Climate Services.

-Cue this list of intrepid spots, which range up to the snow-covered Yukon on the Arctic Circle and out to the great plains of Saskatchewan.
+Cue this list of intrepid spots, which range up to the snow-covered Yukon beyond the Arctic Circle and out to the great plains of Saskatchewan.
 They include Canada’s coldest inhabited location, the country’s chilliest large city, and – of course – the place with the coldest temperature ever recorded in Canada.
 Prep the thermals.
+Ready the woolly jumpers.
 Let’s go…

 Snag, Yukon: The coldest ever recorded temperature in Canada

 The lowest temperature ever officially recorded in Canada – and indeed in all of continental North America – is -62.8°C (-81.4°F).
 It was at the village of Snag, a now-abandoned mining town in the Yukon established during the famous Klondike Gold Rush of 1896.
 The record low temperature was recorded on February 2nd, 1947, right in the center of a cold snap that affected most of the world (in the UK, London’s famous River Thames froze over for the first time in more than 120 years!).